hougesen/opad/README.md

 ## Disclaimer

+I wrote `opad` since I got tired of manually updating package version in my mono repositories that included multiple different languages and build tools.
+It might be useful for you, or it might not be.
+Feel free to let me know if something isn't working as you would expect, or if a feature is missing.

-Not all file parsers used by this tool respect prior formatting, so you might want to run your preferred formatting tool on the files after usage.
+Please be aware that not all file parsers used by this tool respect prior formatting, so you might want to run your preferred formatting tool on the files after usage.